 Electroless Nickel Plating / Immersion Gold (ENIG)

 In ENIG coating, the Copper surface has a thick coating of Nickel followed by a thin coating of Gold.
-Not only do these coatings protect the Copper during long-term use of the PCB, they also provide very good electrical performance, especially for Lead-free soldering.
+These coatings protect the Copper during long-term use of the PCB.
+Additionally, they also provide very good electrical performance, especially for Lead-free soldering.
 As the Nickel forms a physically strong layer in between the Copper and Gold layers, it also prevents Gold from diffusing into the Copper.